 Elexon is playing a central role in the implementation of MHHS, which will be delivered in 2026.
 This reform is critical to the UK achieving Net Zero.
-The industry-agreed re-plan, which was approved in June 2023, is currently on track and the priority for the MHHS Programme is to successfully deliver that revised plan.
-The re-plan has pushed back MHHS implementation from October 2025 to December 2026.
+The industryagreed re-plan, which was approved in June 2023, is currently on track and the priority for the MHHS Programme is to successfully deliver that revised plan.
+The re-plan will continue with the start of migration of MPANs from April 2025, and with the cutover to the new Settlement timetable expected to happen in December 2026.